What is high blood pressure?

 - Help your child be more active.
 Children need at least 1 hour of physical activity every day.

 - Set limits on your child's daily television and recreational screen time.
 Sit down with your child and plan out how he or she will use this time allowance.
-The Canadian Paediatric Society recommends limiting TV and recreational screen time to less than 1 hour a day for children 2 to 4 years old and 2 hours or less a day for children older than 4.
-And it's best for children younger than 2 to not watch TV, watch movies, or play games on a screen.footnote 1
+The Canadian Society for Exercise Physiology (CSEP) recommends limiting TV and recreational screen time to less than 1 hour a day for children 2 to 4 years old.footnote 1 Aim for 2 hours or less a day for children 5 years and older.footnote 2 And it's best for children younger than 2 to not watch TV, watch movies, or play games on a screen.

 - Encourage your child to eat more fresh fruit and vegetables, fibre, and non-fat dairy products.
 Help your child eat fewer high-sugar and high-sodium foods and drinks.